omgswap/omgswap-v2-site/src/pages/docs/v2/10-API/02-entities.md

 ### User

-A user entity is created for any address that provides liquidity to a pool on Uniswap.
+A user entity is created for any address that provides liquidity to a pool on OMGSwap.
 This entity can be used to track open positions for users.
 LiquidyPosition entities can be referenced to get specific data about each position.